jacobtread/TetriVersal/README.md

 - "VS" (Maybe)
     - Side by side challenge mode competing to see who can get the highest score
 - "Control Swap"
-    - The controls for the game are randomly swapped between the players and they must work together to achieve a win
+    - The controls for the game are randomly swapped between the players, and they must work together to achieve a win

 ### 🧠 Other Ideas